buonve/DiceApp-flutter/README.md

-# flutter_exercise
+# Flutter Dice-Roller

-A new Flutter project.
+A new simple Flutter project to start learning Flutter and Dart.

 ## Getting Started